-Cities regulate what trees can be removed, whether they should be trimmed and by how much, plus other guidelines regarding the ideal number of trees that should be planted and maintained on a property of a certain lot size.
+Cities regulate what trees can be removed or trimmed.
+Plus other guidelines regarding the ideal number of trees that should be planted and maintained on a property of a certain lot size.

 Will I need permission to remove a tree on my property?

-Weather permission is needed to remove a tree on your property will depend on the size of the tree, the location of the tree on your property and its proximity to your home and other utilities such as power lines.
+Whether permission is needed to remove a tree on your property will depend on the size of the tree, the location of the tree on your property and its proximity to your home, and other utilities such as power lines.

-It will also depend on the tree species and whether that particular tree species is protected or considered a nuisance.
+It will also depend on the tree species and whether that particular tree species are protected or considered a nuisance.

-In all cities there is what is known as a Tree Preservation Ordinance.
-In this ordinance the city outlines a specific size of tree which is automatically considered significant and becomes protected under the ordinance laws.
+In all cities, there is what is known as a Tree Preservation Ordinance.
+In this ordinance, the city outlines a specific size of the tree which is automatically considered significant and becomes protected under the ordinance laws.